How to Turn use Cellular whenever Wi-Fi is Poor On or Off in Windows 11

 Step 3Understand What “Poor Wi-Fi” Means

-Windows 11 decides your Wi-Fi is ‘poor’ not just based on signal strength, but also on how reliable and fast your internet connection is overall.
+Windows 11 determines that your Wi-Fi is ‘poor’ by looking at more than just signal strength; it also checks how reliable and fast your internet connection is overall.
+This includes factors like high latency (a delay in data transfer) and low bandwidth (the speed of your connection).

 By turning on “Use cellular whenever Wi-Fi is poor,” you are telling Windows to make a smart choice for you.
 It will choose a connection that works over a Wi-Fi experience that might be frustrating.